 This Vietnamese beef salad is inspired by one of my favourite dishes – shaking or shaken beef or bu lo lac – and something I often order at a restaurant because it’s very healthy and nutritious.
 This homemade version is super easy and is paleo, gluten-free and low-carb friendly.
 This recipe is gluten-free, Paleo, Whole30-friendly.

 Shaken Beef Salad

-If you ever dine at a Vietnamese restaurant, you will often find the dish called bu lo lac or shaking beef (sometimes called shaken beef).
+If you ever dine at a Vietnamese restaurant, you will often find the dish called bu lo lac or shaken beef (sometimes called shaking beef).
 It consists of stir-fried marinated beef cubes (shaken in a frying pan) served over a simple tomato, lettuce and onion salad.